noe2019/Smart-Lending/README.md

 - **Risk Management**: Continuous monitoring of DTI ratios is essential, particularly focusing on trends that may shift more borrowers towards higher DTI categories.
 - **Financial Education**: Offering financial advice or planning tools to borrowers, especially those in higher DTI brackets, could improve their debt management and prevent defaults.

-### Conclusion

-Understanding the DTI ratio distribution is crucial for managing the overall risk of our loan portfolio.
-By ensuring a majority of borrowers maintain a DTI ratio within manageable limits, we safeguard the portfolio against significant default risks and maintain the financial stability of our lending operations.

 ## 4.8.
 Recovery Rate Analysis

 ### 4.8.1.
 Overview